United Kingdom labour law: History

 After the Second World War, under the first majority Labour government of Clement Attlee which promised to "win the peace", collective agreements covered over 80 per cent of the workforce.
 As the British Empire dissolved, migration from Commonwealth countries, and record levels of female workplace participation, changed Britain's workforce.
 While the common law was sometimes progressive, but mostly not, the first statutes prohibiting discrimination based on gender and race emerged in the 1960s, after the Civil Rights Act was passed in the United States.
 Discrimination in employment (as in consumer or public service access) was formally prohibited on grounds of race in 1965, gender in 1975, disability in 1995, sexual orientation and religion in 2003 and age in 2006.
 A complicated and inconsistent jamboree of Acts and statutory instruments was placed into a comprehensive code in the Equality Act 2010.
 This was backed by European Union law, which the UK acceded to with the European Communities Act 1972.
 Although labour laws in the early European Treaties were minimal, the Social Chapter of the Maastricht Treaty brought employment rights squarely into EU law.
 Meanwhile, starting from the Contracts of Employment Act 1963, workers gained a growing list of minimum statutory rights, such as the right to reasonable notice before a fair dismissal and a redundancy payment.
 Labour governments through the 1960s and 1970s were troubled by reform of the unwieldy trade union system.
 Despite producing reports such as In Place of Strife and the Report of the committee of inquiry on industrial democracy which would have codified union governance, and created more direct workplace participation, reform did not take place.

-The UK miners' strike (1984–1985) was a bitter confrontation between the Thatcher government and coal mine workers, which has left resentment till today.
+The 1984–1985 United Kingdom miners' strike was a confrontation between the Thatcher government and coal mine workers, which has left resentment till today.